intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Using two (or more) proxies provides better privacy partitioning.
 In particular, with two proxies, each proxy sees the Client metadata, but not the Target; the Target, but not the Client metadata; or neither.

+In addition to the contexts described above for the single proxy case, the two-hop proxy case shown in the figure below changes the contexts in several ways:

+- the Client-to-Target proxied context only includes the second proxy (referred to here as "Proxy B");

+- a new Client-to-Proxy B context is added, which is the TLS session from the client to Proxy B that is also visible to the first proxy (referred to here as "Proxy A");

+- the contexts that see transport data only (TCP or UDP over IP) are separated out into three separate contexts, a Client-to-Proxy A context, a Proxy A-to-Proxy B context, and a Proxy B-to-Target context.

 ~~~ aasvg
 +-------------------------------------------------------------------+